smilingprogrammer/TechDocAgent/README.md

 ## Overview

-TechDocAgent is an innovative project designed to automate the creation of technical documentation directly from your codebase.
+TechDocAgent is a project designed to automate the creation of technical documentation directly from your codebase.
 By leveraging advanced language models and code analysis techniques, it aims to streamline the documentation process, ensuring your project's documentation is always up-to-date and comprehensive.

 ## Core Capabilities & Technologies